NBTailee/CS221_2Tai/README.md

-# Aspect-Based Sentiment Analysis (ABSA) using RNN
+# Aspect-Based Sentiment Analysis (ABSA) using Logistic Regression, RNN, LSTM

 This project implements an **Aspect-Based Sentiment Analysis (ABSA)** model using TensorFlow and `SimpleRNN`.
 Given a review, the model predicts the **sentiment** (positive, negative, neutral, or not mentioned) for multiple **aspects** such as `FOOD#QUALITY`, `SERVICE#GENERAL`, etc.